-The school's Health and Safety Policy ensures that, as far as possible, the school buildings are an accident-free environment.
-The same standards apply to off-site, including all forms of visit and trips.
+The school's Health and Safety Policy ensures that, as far as possible, the school site is an accidentfree environment.
+Whilst it is not always possible to prevent accidents, a first aid trained member of staff is an important part of control measures in place.
 Therefore:

-- The provision of a first aider does not prevent accidents, but it is an important part of the control measures that follow any risk assessment - The school provides adequate and appropriate equipment, facilities, and personnel at its locations to enable employees, children, and visitors to be given first aid
+• The school provides adequate and appropriate equipment, training, facilities, and personnel at its locations to enable employees, children, and visitors to be given first aid